 Ignitions within the riparian reserves:

-• There will be no refueling of drip torches, saws, or vehicles in the Riparian Reserves.
+- There will be no refueling of drip torches, saws, or vehicles in the Riparian Reserves. - If there are materials piled in drainages or gullies they will not be burned.

 Roads and temporary fire trail access in riparian reserves: